Please be informed HealthConnexion has moved to #11-08

 • Weakness in the hand and wrist

-• Difficult to pick up heavy objects
+• Difficult picking up or gripping heavy objects

 How is Tennis Elbow diagnosed?